 The corresponding eigenenergy is given by

 with $\varepsilon =\sum_{j}k_{j}^{2}$.
 The total momentum is given by

 with

-In the absence of the SO coupling, the model reduces to the exactly solvable interacting two-component bosonic model \cite{Y. Q. Li,Fuchs,Guan Xiwen} with the ground state being a ferromagnetic state with $S={N}/{2}$, which is degenerate for $S_{z}\in \left[ -S,S\right] $.
-For a given $S$, we can calculate the lowest eigenenergy by solving the BA equations.
-To give a concrete example, we calculate the system with $N=16$ and show the lowest energy in a given total spin space versus the interaction strength in Fig.1 for different total spin $S$.
-Here the parameters $c$ and $E$ are in units of $k_{c}$ and $Nk_{c}^{2}$, respectively, with $k_{c}$ defined as $ k_{c}=\pi \rho =\pi {N}/{L}$.
-Apparently, we have $E(S)<E(S^{\prime })$ for $ S>S^{\prime }$ in the whole regime of interaction strength, and the ground state is a ferromagnetic state with maximum $S$.
-This is in contrast to the case of spin-$1/2$ fermionic gases, for which Lieb-Mattis theorem \cite {Lieb-Mattis} gives the opposite law: $E(S)<E(S^{\prime })$ for $S<S^{\prime }$ and the ground state is an antiferromagnetic state with $S=0$.
-As the interaction tends to the strong interaction limit, the energies for different $S$ approach to the same value and become degenerate in the infinite interaction limit \cite{Girardeau07,GuanLM,Deuretzbacher}.
+In the absence of the SO coupling, the model is reduced to the SU(2) integrable two-component bosonic model \cite{Y. Q. Li,Fuchs,Guan Xiwen}.
+For a given $S$, we can get the eigenenergy by solving BA equations.
+The ground state of this system is ferromagnetic state with $S={N}/{2}$ and the corresponding ground energy is degenerate for $S_{z}\in \left[ -S,S\right] $.
+For a system with $N=16$, we calculate the lowest energies versus the interaction strength $c$ for different total spin $S$, as shown in Fig. 1.
+Here the parameters $c$ and $E$ are in units of $k_{c}$ and $Nk_{c}^{2}$ where $k_{c}$ is defined as $ k_{c}=\pi \rho =\pi {N}/{L}$.
+Apparently, $E(S)<E(S^{\prime})$ for $ S>S^{\prime }$ in the whole regime of interaction strength and the ground state is a ferromagnetic state with maximum $S$.
+This is different from the case of spin-$1/2$ fermionic gases, where the ground state is antiferromagnetic state with $S=0$ and $E(S)<E(S^{\prime })$ for $S<S^{\prime }$ \cite{Lieb-Mattis}.
+In the strong interaction limit, the ground energy for different $S$ go to the same value and become degenerate in the infinite interaction limit \cite{Girardeau07,GuanLM,Deuretzbacher}.

-In the presence of the SO coupling, the ground state energy spectrum for systems with different $S$ can be also calculated by solving the corresponding BA equations, which is shown in Fig. 2 as a function of the interaction strength for a fixed SO coupling $\alpha ={0.95k_{c}}/{N}={ 0.95\pi }/{L}$.
-In contrast to Fig.1, the energy spectrum is largely changed.
-For weak interaction, the energies still satisfy the rule of $ E(S)<E(S^{\prime })$ for $S>S^{\prime }$.
-However, with the increase of interaction, level crossing appears and the ferromagnetic state is no longer the ground state.
-For large enough interaction, the energy levels fulfill the relation of $E(S)<E(S^{\prime })$ for $S<S^{\prime }$.
-That is to say, the ground state of the two-component bosonic system can change from the ferromagnetic state to the antiferromagnetic state due to the interplay between the SO coupling and interaction.
+In the presence of the SO coupling, the energy of ground state for different $S$ can be obtained by solving the BA equations.
+Fig.2 shows the lowest energy spectrum as the function of the interaction strength for different §$S$ with $\alpha ={0.95k_{c}}/{N}={0.95\pi }/{L}$.
+For weak interaction, the energies satisfy $E(S)<E(S^{\prime })$ for $S>S^{\prime}$.
+When interaction increases, the level crossing would appear and the ferromagnetic state is no longer ground state.
+For the strong enough interaction, the energy levels fulfill the relation of $E(S)<E(S^{\prime })$ for $S<S^{\prime }$, which is opposite to the law in Fig. 1.
+That is to say, the ground state of the two-component bosonic system transfers from the ferromagnetic state to the antiferromagnetic state.